MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 ### The Results

-The Confusion Matrix results show:
+The confusion matrix results show:
 <br>
 * 18,679 individuals were CORRECTLY identified as credit worthy (True Negative)
 * 558 individuals were CORRECTLY identified as not credit worthy (True Positive)